top of page

 • Executive Assistant at Ecart-International (Furniture-Design) from 1996 to 2006.

-• Now lives and works in Saint-Gengoux-Le-National in Saône et Loire, near Cluny.
+• Lives and works today in Saint-Gengoux-Le-National in Saône et Loire near Cluny.

 PARCOURS